 What changes to my driving habits should I notify my insurance provider about?

-In March 2020, as the UK entered its lockdown, members of the Association of British Insurers (ABI) made a series of customer pledges in acknowledgement of the unprecedented and uncertain times.
-These pledges have since been extended to 31 October 2020.
+At the start of the pandemic, members of the Association of British Insurers (ABI) made a series of customer pledges in acknowledgement of the unprecedented and uncertain times.
+These pledges have since been extended to 19 March 2021.

-So, if you were formerly working in an office and have switched to working from home, or are still driving to commute, you won’t need to contact your insurance provider to update them of your situation.
+This means that if you had been working in an office and have switched to working from home, or are still driving to commute, you won’t need to contact your insurance provider to update them of your situation.
 Your level of cover will remain unchanged.

-Not all insurance providers are part of the ABI, so you may want to check.
-For more information, visit the ABI website
+Not all insurance providers are part of the ABI, so you may want to check directly with your provider to be absolutely certain.
+For more information, visit the ABI website.

 How do I go about getting an MOT?